powston/powston-display/README.md

 ## Contact

-For further assistance, reach out at service@powston.com.
+If you need any more help, please reach out at service@powston.com.

 ---